About Matt Kenseth

 The 2012 Sprint Cup season found the pairing of Kenseth and Fennig a team to be reckoned with.
 Kenseth dominated Daytona Speedweeks by winning his respective Gatorade Duel qualifying race before earning his second Daytona 500 Championship.
 Despite some disappointing finishes in the first half of the season, Kenseth rebounded to lead the point standings for six weeks during mid-summer.
 Kenseth earned the pole award at Daytona in July, then finished up the season with two trips to Victory Lane during the 2012 Chase at Talladega and Kansas.
 2012 also saw Kenseth earn his career-best average start of 13.3 and his best average finish since 2006 of 11.1.
 Kenseth ended the year seventh in the point standings as he closed the chapter on his racing career with Roush Fenway Racing.

-Kenseth turned what many viewed as a transition year with a new race teamand new style of race car into a career-best season in 2013.
-Kenseth and his No. Joe Gibbs Racing team showcased their strength on the race track with a series-best seven victories and challenged for the title until the very last race of the season.
+Kenseth turned what many viewed as a transition year with a new race team and new style of race car into a career-best season in 2013.
+Kenseth and his No. 20 Joe Gibbs Racing team showcased their strength on the race track with a series-best seven victories and challenged for the title until the very last race of the season.
 Of his seven wins in 2013, four of them came at tracks where Kenseth had never won at in the Sprint Cup Series (Darlington, Kentucky, Chicago and New Hampshire).
 His 1,783 laps led and 8.1 average starting position were career bests.
-Kenseth led the point standings for a totla of seven weeks during the season and began his ninth appearance in the Chase as the top seed.
-Kenseth finished second in the standings, just 19 points out of the lead, but remains hungry to chase the championship again in 2014.
+Kenseth led the point standings for a total of seven weeks during the season and began his ninth appearance in the Chase as the top seed.
+Kenseth finished second in the standings, just 19 points out of the lead.

 Matt Kenseth Fast Facts